January 2025

 In addition to our public programs and workshops, we at the CTLE will meet one-on-one, and with small groups, and with departments/programs for personalized and customized consultations on any topic related to teaching and learning.
 All individual consultations are confidential and voluntary, and only upon request from the individual.
 If you believe that a friend, co-worker, or colleague would benefit from a consultation with the CTLE, please have them reach out to us!
 You can share the link to the CTLE Contact Us page, which includes a simple consultation request form.
 We do not initiate consultations with individuals at the behest of a third party such as Chairs or Deans, and we do not share any identifying information about consultations or participation in our public events with any other office, department, program, or individual.

-I am also available to facilitate department discussions about teaching-related issues, and share selected resources with your department members.
-For example, in preparation for what is sure to be a divisive and fraught presidential inauguration, it could be useful for your department members to discuss together what kinds of classroom practice students find helpful and not helpful after major and potentially upsetting national or local events.
+I am also available to facilitate department discussions about teaching-related issues and share selected resources with your department members.
+For example, in preparation for what is sure to be a divisive and fraught presidential inauguration, it could be useful for your department members to discuss together what kinds of classroom practices students find helpful and not helpful after major and potentially upsetting national or local events.
 Just let me know via our Request a Consultation form that you’d like me to visit your department.

 STAY IN TOUCH